JustMcAlpin/Integration-Authentication-Platform/README.md

 What’s Not
 I didn’t implement Instagram, TikTok, Facebook, LinkedIn, or X. They either require third-party app approval, secret-based auth, or extra backend setup — and this was already a huge scope for a take-home project.

-If you want to see those platforms integrated: pay me. 😇

 Setup
 Clone the repo